Craig Hall (politician)

-Craig Hall is an American politician and a Republican member of the Utah House of Representatives representing District 33 since January 1, 2013.
+Craig Hall is an American politician and a former Republican member of the Utah House of Representatives representing District 33.
+In 2021 Hall was appointed by Governor Spencer Cox to a judgeship on Utah's 2nd district court.

 Early life and career

 Hall graduated from Taylorsville High School, earned his BA from Utah State University, and his JD from Baylor University's Baylor Law School.
 When not at the legislature, Hall works as an attorney for Intermountain Healthcare.
-Hall has been named one of Utah’s “Legal Elite” by the Utah Business Magazine.
+Hall has been named one of Utah's “Legal Elite” by the Utah Business Magazine.

 Elections

 To challenge District 33 incumbent Democratic Representative Neal Hendrickson in 2012, Hall was selected by the Republican convention from four candidates, and won the November 6, 2012 general election with 4,234 votes (52.8%) against Democratic nominee Liz Muniz, who had won the Democratic Primary against Representative Hendrickson.

 In 2014, Hall filed for reelection.
 Liz Muniz ran against him as the Democratic nominee.
 Hall won the November 4, 2014 general election with 2,788 votes (58.78%) to 1,955 votes (41.22%).
-Hall's current term runs until December 31, 2016.